vadimcn/codelldb/MANUAL.md

 ## Formatting
 You may change the default display format of evaluation results using the `Display Format` command.

-When evaluating expressions in Debug Console or in Watch panel, you may control formatting of individual expressions by adding one of the suffixes listed below:
+When evaluating expressions in the DEBUG CONSOLE or in WATCH panel, you may control formatting of individual expressions by adding one of the suffixes listed below:

 |suffix |format |